michelgokan/NFV-Inspector/README.md

   ````

 ## Install NFV-LAB
-Still in pre-pre-alpha release and only compatible with Open5GCore which is a commercial product and I can't publish its codes.
+Still in pre-pre-alpha release and only compatible with Open5GCore which is a commercial product and I can't publish any part of its codes due to copyright restrictions.
 More plugins will be added accordingly.

 ## Example Results
 ## Call for contribution